birdandhike.com logo

 Activities

-For the public, currently the only activity is off-trail walking in the desert.
+For the public, currently the only activity is hiking in the desert.
 For paleontologists, there is lots of excavation to be done.
 The Protectors of Tule Springs lead walks into the fossil areas, so visit their website for information and the schedule.

 Geology